abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Balls](../04_order/balls.svg)

-And the *binary relation* is denoted as an arrow.
+And the *binary relation* is a relation between two elements, which is often denoted with an arrow.

 ![Binary relation](../04_order/binary_relation.svg)

-And the laws are different depending on the type of order.
+As for the laws, they are different depending on the type of order.
 ## Linear order

 Let's start with an example --- the most straightforward type of order that you think of is *linear order* i.e. one in which every object has its place depending on every other object.
 In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which element comes before which.
 For example, order of colors, sorted by the length of their light-waves (or by how they appear in the rainbow).